Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Methodology

-{\bf POC by Adding Confidences in Prompt.} Given the mixed performance in the previous step, we hypothesize that POC could improve by adaptively processing the expert's top-$k$ predictions.
-To test this, we augment the prompt by including the expert model's softmax confidence scores for each of the top-$k$ predictions.
-We apply this to the above multimodal prompt.
-Surprisingly, as shown in \cref{tab:ablation_mainpaper}, adding these confidence scores yields significant accuracy gains on all datasets.
-This suggests that the LMM leverages these confidence scores for adaptive reasoning, making better decisions for selecting the most probable species.
+{\bf POC by Incorporating the Expert's Confidence Scores.} Given the in-context reasoning capabilities of LMMs, we hypothesize that POC can be further improved by enabling the model to adaptively weight the expert model's top-$k$ predictions according to their confidence scores.
+To this end, we augment the multimodal prompt with the confidence scores associated with the expert model's top-$k$ predicted species.
+This addition allows the LMM to incorporate both visual evidence and the expert's uncertainty into its reasoning process.
+As shown in the fourth row of \cref{tab:ablation_mainpaper}, adding confidence scores yields significant improvements across all datasets.

-{\bf POC by Re-ranking vs. Selection.} While prompting the LMM to select one species from the expert model's top-$k$ predictions already yields state-of-the-art performance, inspired by \cite{liu2024rar}, we further explore a re-ranking strategy.
-In this approach, we prompt the LMM to re-rank all top-$k$ predictions and take the first-ranked species as the final answer.
-This method resembles CoT \cite{kojima2022large} as it compels the LMM to reason about the relative likelihood of all candidates to determine the top-ranked species.
-As shown in our ablation study (\cref{tab:ablation_mainpaper}), this re-ranking strategy yields further, noticeable accuracy gains.

-{\bf Remarks.} In the preceding sections, we have established the important components of our POC method: a multimodal prompt containing the expert's top-k predicted species names and corresponding few-shot visual examples, their softmax confidences, combined with a re-ranking instruction.
-While the literature suggests other prompting techniques, such as using visual attributes \cite{menon2022visual, parashar2023prompting} or taxonomic information \cite{wu2024protect}, we find these additions provide no further benefits over our final method and can even degrade performance (see Supplement \cref{sec:detailed_results}).
-This observation aligns with previous work \cite{parashar2023prompting, saha2024improved}, likely because few-shot visual examples provide more decisive contextual information than abstract text attributes.
-We reiterate the key advantages of our final POC method: it is training-free, validation-free, requires no manual intervention, and is model-agnostic.
-These attributes make it a universal plug-in module capable of enhancing existing FSL methods (validated in \cref{tab:improve_fsr}, \cref{fig:ablate_backbone}, and \cref{fig:ablate_lmms}).
+{\bf POC for Re-ranking vs. Selecting.} While the multimodal prompting strategy above already yields significant gains, we further improve POC by asking the LMM to \textit{re-rank} the shortlisted candidate species instead of selecting the most likely one.
+Re-ranking promotes a CoT-like reasoning process, as the LMM must explicitly compare and order the candidates based on the provided context.
+From the reranked candidates, we choose the first as the final identified species.
+The last row of \cref{tab:ablation_mainpaper} shows that re-ranking generally improves over selection.
+Our final prompt design, illustrated in \cref{fig:mmICL-prompt}, therefore instructs the LMM to re-rank candidate species based on the given test image, the top-$k$ candidates' scientific and common names, the corresponding few-shot training images, and the confidence scores produced by the FSL expert model.